-Tip: To make sure there are no errors in the details of the event, write the information on a separate piece of paper.
+Tip: To make sure there are no errors in the event's details, write the information on a separate piece of paper.
 If you decide to write out the invitations or create ones online, you have all the information you need as a reference.
-Include the following on your sheet of paper: Who is the event for; The event location name and address; The date and time of the event; the host name; RSVP name of the contact person and phone number/email address.
+Include the following on your sheet of paper: Who is the event for; The event location name and address; The date and time of the event; the hostname; RSVP name of the contact person and phone number/email address.

 Plan the menu.
 Don't forget the drinks.

 Yes, it's time to set up what you are planning to serve at this bash.
-Picking one or two main dishes and adding sides works nicely.
-A vegetarian dish and a meat dish works great.
+Picking one or two main dishes and adding sides work nicely.
+A vegetarian dish and a meat dish work great.
 I also like to make a salad something like this one: Cucumber Tomato Chickpea Feta Salad.
-In the past, people enjoyed my blueberry ice tea made with real blueberries.
-We also make ice tea from scratch and lemonade.
+In the past, people enjoyed my blueberry iced tea made with real blueberries.
+We also make iced tea from scratch and lemonade.
 It saves a lot of money when you don't have to buy drinks for the party.
 Making them at home is easy and tastes great!

-Tips: Leave a permanent marker near the drinks so people can write their name on their plastic cups.
+Tips: Leave a permanent marker near the drinks so people can write their names on their plastic cups.

 Set up a timeline for what needs to be picked up and made the week before the party.

-Create a schedule like the one below and determine what needs to be done on each day until the event starts.
-There may be some activities that need to be done during the event so make a note of them as well.
-Don't forget the paper products, cups, utensils, serving plates, and where the food and drinks will be at the party and if you will have a buffet or sit down.
+Create a schedule like the one below and determine what needs to be done each day until the event starts.
+There may be some activities that need to be done during the event, so make a note of them.
+Don't forget the paper products, cups, utensils , serving plates, and where the food and drinks will be at the party, and if you will have a buffet or sit down.

 Plan and create the music playlist.